vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/http/README.md

 ```
 ### Registering http filter
 You can register your custom http filter in `src/main/resources/META-INF/services/hr.yeti.rudimentary.http.filter.spi.HttpFilter` file of your application to make it eligible for Java `ServiceLoader`.
 This is already done automatically by `rudimentary-maven-plugin`.

+## Content handlers
+Request and response types are handled by Rudimentary's `hr.yeti.rudimentary.http.content.handler.spi.ContentHandler`.
+They basically perform reading of request body from the input stream and writing response body to the output stream.
+Each type mentioned above(Text, Html, Json, View...) has its own content handler implementation.
+You can create your own, custom content handler by implementing `hr.yeti.rudimentary.http.content.handler.spi.ContentHandler` interface.
+You can register your custom content handler in `src/main/resources/META-INF/services/hr.yeti.rudimentary.http.content.handler.spi.ContentHandler` file of your application to make it eligible for Java `ServiceLoader`.
+This is already done automatically by `rudimentary-maven-plugin`.

 ## Examples